-"must have the opportunity to examine proposed rates, terms, and conditions of jurisdictional service before that service commences."
+The Commission has explained that it cannot "ignore its statutory duty to determine whether rates are just and reasonable by permitting utilities to submit filings whenever convenient," and that it "must have the opportunity to examine proposed rates, terms, and conditions of jurisdictional service before that service commences."
 El Paso Elec.
 Co., 105 FERC ¶ 61,131 at P 14 (2003).

-1412 Companies must file notification of cancellation or termination no less than 60 days and no more than 120 days prior to the expiration of an existing contract or service agreement for all sales of unbundled transmission service and for all power sales contracts executed or filed prior to July 9, 1996, and for power sales contracts executed after that date that do not terminate by their own terms.
+Companies must file notification of cancellation or termination no less than 60 days and no more than 120 days prior to the expiration of an existing contract or service agreement for all sales of unbundled transmission service and for all power sales contracts executed or filed prior to July 9, 1996, and for power sales contracts executed after that date that do not terminate by their own terms.
 For any power sales contract executed or filed on or after July 9, 1996 that terminates by its own terms, a notice of termination must be filed within 30 days after such termination takes place.
 See 18 C.F.R. § 35.15.

-1413 See id.
+See id.
 FERC's rules also specify that notice of a successor in interest or name changes of the tariff holder be filed within 30 days of such change.
 See id. § 35.16.

-1414 Elec.
+Elec.
 Tariff Filings, Order No. 714, FERC Stats. & Regs. ¶ 31,276 (2008), clarified, Order No. 714-A, FERC Stats. & Regs. ¶ 31,356 (2014) (codified at 18 C.F.R. § 35.9).
-When Order No. 714 first became effective, the Commission required electronic filings only for tariffs of general applicability and did not require electronic submission of bilateral agreements until such agreements were amended.
+When Order No. 714 first became effective, the Commission required electronic filings only for tariffs of general applicability and did not require electronic submission of bilateral agreements until such agreements were newly filed or amended.